aDecoy/rust-workshop/docs/docs/module8/6_configuration.md

 :::

 Figment is a configuration management library for Rust that allows you to define your configuration in a structured way.
 It supports loading configuration from a variety of sources, including environment variables, strings and files.
 It also has a really nice API for defining your configuration in a structured way and then extracting that configuration into a custom struct.
-Let's see what that looks like:
+See what that looks like:

 ```rust showLineNumbers
 #[derive(Deserialize)]